Hakan Canbazoğlu

-Hakan Canbazoğlu (born 28 November 1987) is a Turkish professional footballer who plays as a goalkeeper for Elazığspor.
+Hakan Canbazoğlu (born 28 November 1987) is a Turkish professional footballer who plays as a goalkeeper for TFF 2.
+Lig club Fethiyespor.

 Professional career

 A youth product of Galatasaray and Sivasspor, Canbazoğlu began his career with Orhangazispor.
 He had stints with Gölcükspor, Nazilli Belediyespor, Başakşehir, Nazilli Belediyespor and Gaziosmanpaşaspor in the Turkish semi-pro leagues.
 He transferred to Osmanlıspor, where he made his professional debut in a 1-0 Süper Lig loss to Çaykur Rizespor on 22 November 2015.
 He transferred to Yeni Malatyaspor, before returning to the Süper Lig with Erzurumspor.
 He followed that up with stints at Boluspor and Şanlıurfaspor.